- Dystopian psychological magical-realism prose novel Espresso Love

-The award-winning pioneer of the cell phone novel movement and English Literature university student based in Toronto, Takatsu, has brought the Japanese cultural phenomenon to the English speaking world and organized the forefront of an online writing community for the past five years.
-Through “Secondhand Memories” (2009), he introduced the delicate fusion style of minimalistic poetry and sparse prose narration, youth culture and multimedia serialization technology to countless young aspiring writers around the globe.
-Takatsu and his work – which had won a Reader’s Choice award; surpassed 90,000 words, 50,000 views and accumulated thousands of readers; well documented in various places around the internet and media; placed as comprehension exercises in an English textbook in Japan – has become the most popular cell phone novel in the West.
-The finished first book of “Secondhand Memories” has been a much anticipated release by fans around the world for years, and will be published by Sakura Publishing in late 2014.
+Takatsu, the writer of literary fiction, award-winning pioneer of the “cell phone novel” movement, musician and English Literature student based in Toronto, has brought the Japanese youth cultural phenomenon of online serialized minimalistic poetic narrative (averaging 100 words per chapter) to the English speaking world and organized the forefront of an online writing community (Textnovel) for the past 5 years, through “Secondhand Memories” (2009) – which has won Editor’s and Reader’s Choice awards, surpassed 90k words, 50k unique views, accumulated thousands of readers, mentioned in various sources and placed as comprehension exercises in an English textbook in Japan, much anticipated by fans to be released in print by Sakura Publishing in late 2014.

-In the past five years, the cell phone novel phenomenon has evolved and matured, and the writer, passionate about philosophy, the human condition and the world around, continues to work on finishing fiction projects of greater depth and meaning such as “Move” (2013), a sentimental journey of a struggling musician, as well as “Espresso Love” (2014), a more recent and ambitious dystopian magical-realism prose novel which satirizes and challenges the socio-political system around.
-He is influenced by writers such as Haruki Murakami, Ernest Hemingway, Banana Yoshimoto, George Orwell, Cormac McCarthy and Raymond Carver.
+The writer, passionate about philosophy, the human condition and the world around, currently continues to work on finishing fiction projects of more mature depth and meaning such as “Move”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, as well as “Espresso Love” (2014), an ambitious dystopian magical-realism literary novel which satirizes and challenges the socio-political system around that has accumulated thousands of readers and over 200,000 reads.
+He is influenced by writers such as Haruki Murakami, Ernest Hemingway, Banana Yoshimoto, George Orwell, Don DeLillo and Franz Kafka.

 “Amazing how well you implement the first-person point of view… Hackneyed and cliche, some have said, but there’s just something about good writers and first person novels.
 You are definitely in one of them.
 Your voice really comes through.
 Some people will disagree and say, ‘Well of course.
 He’s writing in first person.
 It’s suppose to engage you in such a way.’
 But I would have to say that not all first-person novels come through as clean as yours does.
 Simply amazing.” comments Diogenes Marx, a literary critic on Textnovel.